 The Université de Montréal’s Faculty of Law is also outstanding in its field, because of its two world-class research centres: one specializing in public law and the other specializing in business law and international trade.

-The Faculty of Law is also home to eight chairs and nine research groups.
+The Faculty of Law is also home to seven chairs and nine research groups.
 In addition to contributing to the Faculty’s dynamic, intellectual reputation, the chairs also support our many graduate-level students.

 The ADAJ project is a major research consortium dedicated to access to law and justice (accès au droit et à la justice).
 Led by Professor Pierre Noreau of the Université de Montréal, the ADAJ team comprises 42 researchers and collaborators from nine universities and 44 justice partners.
 This includes, most notably, the Supreme Court of Canada and the Court of Quebec, as well as the Quebec Minister of Justice, numerous local legal clinics, the Barreau du Québec, the Quebec Chamber of Notaries, SOQUIJ and Éducaloi.